Assisted Living Network

 Observationally, the study established a net positive benefit due to infrequent application, long-lasting presence, and low maintenance as compared to higher frequency deep cleans.
 It was observed that there was an improved custodianship by Housekeeping staff for surface maintenance through active monitoring.
 Management reported there was enhanced confidence across facility staff as they perceived a heightened sense of protection from surface-sponsored transmission potential.
 Lastly, there was a reported improvement in the perception of facility safety and protection for residents by visiting family and friends.
 Anecdotally, after several positive COVID-19 diagnoses of an infected resident, the rate of spread that was historically experienced across Assisted Living facilities was not experienced by Ridgestone and Great Lakes facilities6.

-Durable presence by a novel surface treatment has been confirmed across a wide range of surface materials, object types, and lengths of time.
-The direct benefit of agents that act in a durable, long-lasting manner can enable the agent to continuously act upon the surface once they dry for significantly long periods.
-The indirect benefits from an agent that has a durable presence offer opportunity for improved operations efficiency, a heightened operating culture of cleanliness, greater staff confidence in their environment, and easier maintenance associated with a high-performing clean environment.
+The presence by a novel surface treatment has been confirmed across a wide range of surface materials, object types, and lengths of time.
+The indirect benefits provide opportunity for improved operations efficiency, a heightened operating culture of cleanliness, greater staff confidence in their environment, and easier maintenance associated with a high-performing clean environment.

 At a time when families and caregivers across the country are hesitant to place their loved ones in assisted living facilities, Ridgestone and Great Lakes facilities continue community outreach and are currently intaking new residents.
 Ridgestone and Great Lakes are committed to differentiating from competitors by providing superior safety and generating higher levels of trust.
 Zimmerman says that “Axenic is helping [them] achieve those business goals.”